Ironwall Lexical Specification

 11.2 readability and writability

-• The initializer must statically converge into a primitive payload at compile time
+- The initializer must converge into a primitive payload by static semantics

-• The initializer must not call ordinary functions, generic functions, or declare
+- The initializer must not call ordinary functions, generic functions, or

 The static-primitive subset contains at least: